-Employees are responsible for:
+Employees must:

-- obtaining independent financial advice to inform their own decision making - fully considering the implications and potential loss of any contractual or pension rights before committing to retirement, early retirement or flexible retirement - discussing their retirement request with their line manager and completing the retirement application form accurately as part of the approval process.
+- fully considering the implications and potential loss of any contractual or pension rights before committing to retirement, early retirement or flexible retirement - discussing their retirement request with their line manager and completing the retirement application form accurately as part of the approval process. - obtaining independent financial advice to inform their own decision making - reporting any actual or potential conflicts of interest - co-operate fully and promptly with actions under this policy.

-3.6 Human resources
+3.6 Human resources (HR)

-Human Resources is responsible for:
+HR are responsible for:

-- updating this policy and procedure in line with the agreed schedule, or as changes occur, to comply with employment and other pertinent legislation, best practice and the SSSC people strategy - developing this policy and procedure collaboratively to meet legal and business requirements - developing template letters, forms and guidance if required - liaising with Tayside Pension Fund to organise any pension quotes if required - offering advice on how to apply the retirement and severance policy and procedure - making sure the process is followed in line with the policy and procedure - reminding employees and managers of their responsibilities under the policy, if required - monitoring use of the policy and processes and reporting any non-compliance to heads of department/directors.
+- updating this policy in line with the agreed schedule, or as changes occur, to comply with employment and other pertinent legislation, best practice and the people strategy - developing this process and procedure collaboratively to meet legal and business requirements - developing template letters, forms and guidance

+- offering advice on how to apply this policy - making sure the process is followed in line with the policy - reminding employees and managers of their responsibilities under the policy, if required - monitoring use of the policy and reporting any non-compliance to heads of department / directors.